gsemet/dopplerr/README.rst

         -v <path/to/tvseries>:/tv \
         stibbons31/subdlsrv

 Mount your media directory in ``/media``.
 This directory exists in the docker image, so if you have several media directory (``/series``, ``/tv``, ``/animes``), mount them all in ``/media`` and set the following environment variable: ``SUBDLSRC_BASEDIR=/media``.

 It is a good practive to run Sonarr and Radarr in their own container, so they also "see" their media in path such as ``/series``, ``/tv``, ``/animes``.
 Mount these volume with the same name in the subdlsrv container.
 They will all communicate with the same path.

 Base directory (``SUBDLSRC_BASEDIR environment variable``) can be used to put all these folder in same directory.
 If ``SUBDLSRC_BASEDIR`` is not defined, subdlsrv will assume the path communicated by Sonarr or Radarr also exists locally.
 So mouth your series folder to ``/series``, TV show folder to ``/tv``, and animes to ``/animes`` and so on.

 Parameters
 ^^^^^^^^^^

 The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
 So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.

--  ``-p 8000`` - the port webinterface
+-  ``-p 8086:8086`` - the port webinterface
--  ``-v /anime`` - location of Anime library on disk
+-  ``-v /path/to/anime:/anime`` - location of Anime library on disk
--  ``-v /movies`` - location of Movies library on disk
+-  ``-v /path/to/movies:/movies`` - location of Movies library on disk
--  ``-v /tv`` - location of TV library on disk
+-  ``-v /path/to/tv:/tv`` - location of TV library on disk
--  ``-e PGID for for GroupID`` - see below for explanation
+-  ``-e PGID=1000`` - for for GroupID.
+See below for explanation
--  ``-e PUID for for UserID`` - see below for explanation
+-  ``-e PUID=100`` - for for UserID.
+See below for explanation
--  ``-e SUBDLSRC_LANGUAGES`` - set wanted subtitles languages
+-  ``-e SUBDLSRC_LANGUAGES=fra,eng`` - set wanted subtitles languages
    (mandatory)
--  ``-e SUBDLSRC_BASEDIR`` - set media base directory (optional)
+-  ``-e SUBDLSRC_BASEDIR=/app`` - set media base directory (optional)
--  ``-e SUBDLSRC_VERBOSE`` - set verbosity.
-1=verbose, 0=silent
+-  ``-e SUBDLSRC_VERBOSE=1`` - set verbosity.
+1=verbose, 0=silent (optional)
-   (optional)

 User / Group Identifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes when using data volumes (-v flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user PUID and group PGID.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" TM.

 In this instance PUID=1001 and PGID=1001.
 To find yours use id user as
 below: